ONTechNITS/RapidHTML/README.md

 # RapidHTML

-A project for developing web apps totally in Python
+A PEP8-compliant, well documented and typehinted framework for creating web apps in a purely Pythonic way.
+Powered by Javacsript frameworks like HTMX, and with CSS built-in, write more Python and less of everything else.

 ## Example